garrandall/popular-music-data/tracks/one-wing-in-the-fire-trent-tomlinson.md

 Well, I just can't imagine
 What Heaven might be like
-If me an' Mamma make it
+If me and Mamma make it
 Without Daddy by our side
 Lord, could you please remember
 When it's time to call us higher